jekyll/jekyll/docs/_docs/plugins.md

 - [Jekyll Cloudinary](https://nhoizey.github.io/jekyll-cloudinary/) by [Nicolas Hoizey](https://nicolas-hoizey.com/): a Jekyll plugin adding a Liquid tag to ease the use of Cloudinary for responsive images in your Markdown/Kramdown posts.
 - [jekyll-include-absolute-plugin](https://github.com/tnhu/jekyll-include-absolute-plugin) by [Tan Nhu](https://github.com/tnhu): A Jekyll plugin to include a file from its path relative to Jekyll's source folder.
 - [Jekyll Download Tag](https://github.com/mattg/jekyll-download-tag): A Liquid tag that acts like `include`, but for external resources.
+- [Jekyll Brand Social Wall](https://github.com/MediaComem/jekyll-brand-social-wall): A jekyll plugin to generate a social wall with your favorite social networks

 #### Collections